Sprinter05/ytdlp-handler/README.md

 `RATELIMIT` - Determines if a download speed limiter should be applied.
 Value is a number that is either 1 or 0 (1 being enabled).<br>
 `SPEED` - Affects the download speed limit if `RATELIMIT` is enabled.
 Value should be a number followed by a single letter to indicate the unit being used (K for Kilobytes, M for Megabytes etc.)<br>
 `VIDEOQUALITY` - Determines which resolution should be downloaded for videos with the value specifically being the video height.
 Value is a positive whole number.<br>
 `THUMBNAIL`, `SUBTITLES`, `METADATA` - Enables downloading the specific feature.
-Value is a number that is either 1 or 0 (1 being enabled).
+Value is a number that is either 1 or 0 (1 being enabled). <br>
-`CHAPTERS` - Divides the download into multiple files depending on the amount of chapters (if available).
+`CHAPTERS` - Divides the download into multiple files depending on the amount of chapters (if available). <br>
 ## Video Processing
 `REMUX` - Determines if a downloaded MP4 should be remuxed instead of being entirely re-encoded.
 Value is a number that is either 1 or 0 (1 being enabled). <br>
 `POSTPROCESSING` - Enables post-processing for MP4 files.
 Affected by `PPARGS`.
 Value is a number that is either 1 or 0 (1 being enabled).
 It is recommended to read [the yt-dlp README](https://github.com/yt-dlp/yt-dlp#post-processing-options) before modifying this and PPARGS. <br>
 `PPARGS` - FFMPEG post-processing arguments (It is recommended to read [the FFMPEG docs](https://trac.ffmpeg.org/wiki/Encode/) before messing with this.<br>
 `DEBUG` - Enables verbose logging.
 Helpful if an error occurs!
-Value is a number that is either 1 or 0 (1 being enabled).
+Value is a number that is either 1 or 0 (1 being enabled). <br>
 ## Audio Processing
 `AUDIOQUALITY` - Affects the quality of audio downloaded.
 This only affects FFMPEG conversion from m4a to any other audio format and does not affect video audio.
 Accepts a number between 0 and 10 (inclusive).
 The best is 0 and the worst is 10.
 The default (5) is 128K.<br>
 # License